Cumberland, Maine

 Cumberland is a town in Cumberland County, Maine, United States.
+Cumberland is included in the Lewiston-Auburn, Maine metropolitan New England City and Town Area.
 The population was 8,473 at the time of the 2020 census.
 It is part of the Portland metropolitan area, Maine.
 Cumberland is one of the wealthiest municipalities in the state.

 History

 The former Morrison Hill station of the Portland-Lewiston Interurban, which served Cumberland from 1915 to 1933.
 The station is now located at Seashore Trolley Museum.

 Cumberland, Maine (also known as Cumberland Center), became independent in March 1821 after it split from North Yarmouth.
 The town was officially named by Ephraim Sturdivant when the new town government elected him to do the task.

 The Cumberland Fair, an annual agricultural fair, has been held yearly in Cumberland during the month of September since 1868.
 This Portland suburb has a rich farming history, but only a small number of working farms remain, such as Sweetser's Apple Barrel & Orchards, Spring Brook Farms, and Double T Orchards.
 Chebeague Island, long a part of Cumberland, formed its own town in 2007.
 Since 1960, Cumberland's motto has been "Where what comes around keeps going around!"